Wojkowice

-Wojkowice (Weickendorf) is a town in the Silesian Voivodeship in southern Poland, located in the Dąbrowa Basin, near Katowice.
+Wojkowice is a town in the Silesian Voivodeship in southern Poland, located in the Dąbrowa Basin, near Katowice.
 Wojkowice is located in the Silesian Highlands, on the Brynica river (tributary of the Vistula), and historically belongs to Lesser Poland.
 Its name comes from ancient Polish given name Wojek, which might have been a diminutive of Wojslaw.
 Several other locations in Poland have been named in a similar fashion – Wojslawice, Wojkowo, Wojkow, Wojkowa.

 The town used to be in Katowice Voivodeship, but has been part of the Silesian Voivodeship since the formation of the voivodeship in 1999.
 Wojkowice is one of the cities of the 2.7 million conurbation – Katowice urban area and within a greater Katowice-Ostrava metropolitan area populated by about 5,294,000 people.
 The population of the town is 8,927 (2019).

 Location and districts

 Wojkowice borders the gmina of Bobrowniki, and the towns of Będzin (the district of Grodziec), Siemianowice Śląskie (the district of Przełajka), and Piekary Śląskie (the districts of Dąbrowka Wielka and Brzozowice-Kamień).
 In 2002, the area of the town was 12.77 km2, out of which arable land was 61%.
 Wojkowice in its current form was created on 31 December 1961, out of the merger of two settlements (called "colonies"): Wojkowice Komorne and Żychcice.
 On 18 July 1962, Wojkowice was granted town rights.